 Here is an example of retirement planning!
 In response to the recent release by the United States Navy of UFO footage, the government of Japan is now preparing.
 To do what?
 To manage such a meeting.

-The Japanese Ministry of Defense claims that its pilots have never encountered an unidentified flying object, reports the Japan Times, but the authorities want to be prepared if that happens in the future.
-And the new protocols aimed at identifying military drones could also serve as a guide for first contact with hypothetical aliens.
+The Japanese Ministry of Defense claims that its pilots have never encountered an unidentified flying object, reports the Japan Times, but authorities want to be prepared if it were to happen in the future.
+And new protocols geared towards identifying military drones could also serve as a guide for first contact with hypothetical aliens.

 Flying objects identified

-Right now, whenever any unknown aircraft enters Japanese airspace, fighters are immediately sent to identify where the "UFO alert" is coming from.
-If necessary, the procedure involves forcing him to land by firing warning shots.
+At this time, whenever any unknown aircraft enters Japanese airspace, fighters are immediately sent to identify where the "UFO warning" is coming from.
+If necessary, the procedure is to force it to land by firing warning shots.

-But since military leaders don't know if this would work on a UFO or even if UFO technology would be detectable from the ground, new guidelines may be needed for any "alien contact".
+But since military leaders don't know whether this would work on a UFO or even whether UFO technology would be detectable from the ground, new guidelines for possible "alien contact" may be needed.

-"To be honest, I don't believe in UFOs"Defense Minister said Taro Kono.
-"But since the US Department of Defense has released such a video, I'd like to know their approach to the circumstance of a UFO contact, or multiple UFO contacts".
+“To be honest, I don't believe in UFOs”Defense Minister said Taro Kono.
+“But since the US Department of Defense has published a video of this type, I would like to know their approach to the circumstance of a UFO contact, or multiple UFO contacts”.

 The United States Department of Defense released two videos shot in 2004 and 2015.
 Some show an elliptical flying object with unprecedented speed and maneuverability.
 I dealt with the disclosure already in December 2019.